-This easy homemade Roma Tomato Soup is made with garden fresh tomatoes, vegetable broth, and heavy cream.
+This easy homemade Roma Tomato Soup is made with garden fresh roma tomatoes, vegetable broth, and heavy cream.
 It’s so creamy and fresh, you’ll never want to buy canned soup again!

 What kind of tomatoes are best for tomato soup?